irving-statek/open-pnp-wiki/User-Manual.md

 Clicking the
 <img src="https://user-images.githubusercontent.com/50550971/221362638-1e14fe19-df5b-4403-a759-d2fa65445de3.svg" width="16" height="16"> button opens a viewer that displays a graphical representation of the boards and panels as they are laid-out on the machine.

+If one or more items are selected in the job table, right-clicking on any of the selected items opens a pop-up menu that allows the side, enabled status, or check fiducial status of all the selected items to be changed in one user action.

 When a single board or panel is selected in the job table, the lower half of the Job tab displays the list of placements for that board or panel.